-Christchurch Art Gallery Te Puna o Waiwhetū is delighted to announce the appointment of our new head curator, Felicity Milburn.
+Christchurch Art Gallery Te Puna o Waiwhetū is delighted to announce the appointment of our new lead curator, Felicity Milburn.

 Felicity impressed us with her strong curatorial vision, deep knowledge of New Zealand and international art, and clear and forward-looking understanding of the Gallery’s audiences.